 He is an editorial board member of PLOS Medicine, Medical Care, Health Informatics Journal and BMC Medicine, and is Editor-in-Chief of Nature Partnership Journal: Primary Care Respiratory Medicine.
 He was Guest Editor of PLOS Medicine’s theme issue on Machine Learning in Healthcare and Biomedicine (2018) and BMC Medicine’s theme issue on Big Data in Healthcare (2019), and serves on The Lancet’s Commission on the Future of the NHS.
 He chaired the World Innovation Summit for Health (WISH) Forum on Data Science and Artificial Intelligence in Healthcare.

 Aziz has held research grants in excess of £150m, has over 1,000 peer-reviewed publications, and has a H-index of >100.
 He is a ‘Highly Cited Researcher’.
 He has been honoured with fellowships from 8 learned societies and was made an Officer of the Order of the British Empire in 2014.

-Our Improving and Uniting Delivery Group
+Our Science and Infrastructure Delivery Group

 Our Science and Infrastructure Delivery Group’s role is to ensure all areas of the institute are delivering.
 This includes all aspects of the infrastructure strategy - the DIH programme,...